xkjyeah/bypass-stack/README.md

-If you are a Javascript fan, a functional programming afficiando, a lover of recursive functions, and annoyed that Javascript doesn't do tail-call recursion (or don't know what that means) and don't mind a (fairly significant) performance penalty (or using up a lot of memory on the heap), consider using `async`/`await`!
+If you are a Javascript fan, a functional programming afficiando, a lover of recursive functions, and annoyed that Javascript doesn't do tail-call optimization (or don't know what that means) and don't mind a (fairly significant) performance penalty, or using up a lot of memory on the heap, consider using `async`/`await`!

 -----------------